davidtrainer/blt-site-studio/README.md

 ## Usage

-This plugin will run Site Studio package import and asset rebuild after BLT's `drupal:config:import` command on sites that use Cohesion.
+This plugin will run Site Studio package import and asset rebuild after BLT's `drupal:config:import` command on sites that use Site Studio.